apache/spark/docs/configuration.md

   <td><code>spark.files.overwrite</code></td>
   <td>false</td>
   <td>
-    Whether to overwrite files added through SparkContext.addFile() when the target file exists and its contents do not match those of the source.
+    Whether to overwrite any files which exist at the startup.
+Users can not overwrite the files added by
+    <code>SparkContext.addFile</code> or <code>SparkContext.addJar</code> before even if this option is set
+    <code>true</code>.
   </td>
   <td>1.0.0</td>
 </tr>